andy-blum/andy-blum/src/articles/2024-01-21_DDEV-for-js.md

 Straight from [the documentation](https://ddev.readthedocs.io/en/stable/), "DDEV is an open source tool for launching local web development environments in minutes.
 It supports PHP, Node.js, and Python (experimental)."
 Furthermore, "DDEV is a Go application that stores its configuration in files on your workstation.
 It uses those blueprints to mount your project files into Docker containers that facilitate the operation of a local development environment.
 DDEV writes and uses docker-compose files for you, which is a detail you can cheerfully ignore unless you’re Docker-curious or defining your own services."

-As a front-end developer with no interest or experience in DevOps, the key feature for _why_ you should consider DDEV is standardized environments for every member of a team working on the same project.
+As a front-end developer, I've found DDEV to be a great solution because it lets us have standardized environments for _every_ team member, yet those team members don't have to have interest or experience in DevOps work.

 ## Why would I use DDEV instead of a Node or Python server directly?